What is document archiving & how to automate it?

 See how you can save 80% of your costs with the Nanonets document archiving platform.

 Get a free product tour or start your free trial.

 Different ways to archive documents

 When it arrives to archiving documents, there are three major storage solutions: physical archiving, electronic archiving, and scan-on-demand storage.
 Let’s see a summary of each of them.

 It is when you archive your documents by documenting them away or spending an off-site secure storage capability like a storage vault to stock them for you.
 It is widespread practice for large industries that require retaining a paper trail of non-mission-critical documents.

 Nonetheless, this is not for everyone.
-Many industry owners like conserving physical copies and do not like trusting their whole document archiving network to cloud storage due to security reasons.
+Many industry owners like conserving physical copies and don't move their document archives to cloud storage for security reasons.